 Consumer demand for access to audio and video programming through mobile platforms is one of the primary drivers of increased demand for mobile broadband access generally.
-As noted above, the National Broadband Plan aims to free additional spectrum resources for such services.
-The advent of these services, many of which would not use broadcast spectrum, reflects increasing convergence in the communications industry, and could lead to increased pressure to reconcile regulatory frameworks that treat similar services differently.
+As noted above, the National Broadband Plan established a roadmap to free additional spectrum resources for such services, and the FCC brought these plans to fruition through the spectrum proceedings discussed above.
+The advent of these services, many of which would not use broadcast spectrum, reflects increasing convergence in the communications industry, and has led to increased efforts to reconcile regulatory frameworks that treat similar services differently.

-VI CONCLUSIONS AND OUTLOOK
+VI THE YEAR IN REVIEW AND OUTLOOK